sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/SERVICE-LEVEL-AND-CONSISTENCY.md

 ### Server side read consistency
 **[Requires MySQL >= 5.7.6 with --session-track-gtids=OWN_GTID](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_session_track_gtids)**.

-A read consistency context is a set of application reads made by a context participant that must always at least run against previous writes made by all other context participants.
+A read context partition is a set of application reads made by a context participant that must always at least run against previous writes made by all other context participants.
 The `mymysqlnd_ms` plugin can transparently enforce this type of read consistency:
 * Reads belonging to a context partition can safely run only on cluster nodes that has already replicated all previous same context partition writes.
 * Reads belonging to a context partition can safely run on cluster nodes that still has not replicated writes from all other contexts.